By Anna Gay on | No Comments

 Create a Levels adjustment layer by selecting Layer>New Adjustment Layer> Levels.

 Brighten the midtones by sliding the midtones slider to the left.
 This will create the illusion of a light shining on the background.

-Create another elliptical marquee selection and right-click to feather at 200 pixels as we did in the previous step.
+Just as we did in the previous step, create another elliptical marquee selection and right-click to feather at 200 pixels.
 Now, right-click again and go to Select Inverse - that way, only the outer edges of our image are adjusted.

 Create another Levels Layer (Layer>New Adjustment Layer>Levels) and this time, slide the midtones slider to the right to darken the edges of the image.

-You can continue to tweak each Levels layer by double-clicking the layer until you are satisfied with your results.
+You can continue to tweak each Levels layer by double-clicking the layer until you are satisfied with the results.

-In this example, I reduced the brightness of the first layer, and made my second layer a bit brighter so there was more of smooth transition between the levels.
+In this example, I reduced the brightness of the first layer and made my second layer a bit brighter, so there was more of a smooth transition between the levels.

 There you have it.
 I truly hope you enjoyed this tutorial on changing the background color in Photoshop!
 Make sure to keep this page bookmarked as a reference until you can remember all these steps on your own.

-If you want to simplify the background color change process, Pretty Actions has a fantastic Magic Color Change Action that is included in their Pure Color Workflow Collection for Photoshop.
+If you want to REALLY SIMPLIFY THE BACKGROUND COLOR CHANGE PROCESS, Pretty Preset & Actions has a fantastic Magic Color Change Action included in their Pure Color Workflow Collection for Photoshop.
 I love it and use it all the time!